Who provides services

 The FMS Administrator has many responsibilities, including:

-• creating an Individual Support Plan with you and your family, friends and anyone else on your support team, your PDD worker and agencies you are receiving services from
+• creating an Individual Support Plan with you and your support team (for example, family, friends, etc.), your PDD worker, and staff or agencies you are receiving services from

 • hiring, training and supervising staff to provide your supports